You can accept your offer of admission by following the link in your letter of admission.

 ATTN: Tuition Deposit

 DO NOT SEND CASH.
 The check or money order must be in US funds only; be sure to include your University ID number and Enrollment Term in the memo section.

 Electronic payment options for International Students admitted to NYU are also available.
 Follow the link to learn more.

-Official transcripts are required to enroll at NYUSPS as follows:
+Official transcripts are required to complete your enrollment at NYUSPS as follows:

 - One final transcript showing conferral of your undergraduate degree (baccalaureate or equivalent).
 It must list the date the degree was awarded and the title of the degree.